KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

   <tr>
     <td><small><b>LDP_DRIVER_7</b></small></td>
     <td>If a driver desires to support Vulkan API 1.1 or newer, it <b>must</b>
-        expose support of Vulkan loader/driver interface 5 or newer.
+        expose support for Loader and Driver Interface Version 5 or newer.
     </td>
     <td>The driver will be used when it shouldn't be and will cause
         undefined behavior possibly including crashes or corruption.